Where and when is the Air Force Marathon?

 Yes, credit cards are accepted for all races.

 Can I register and pick up my race bib on race day?

 No. We do not allow race registration or race bib pick up on race day (Saturday) for the full and half marathons or 10K race.
 5K participants may pick up their bib on Thursday, or Friday before 6 p.m.All runners are required to pick up their runner's bib, T-shirt, and goodie bag at the Sports & Fitness Expo.
 NOTE: A picture ID is required and we encourage you to know your bib number.
 See: Registration

 What is your refund policy?

-Our current policy is that registration fees are non-refundable.
+Our current policy is that registration fees are non-refundable, even in the event of race cancellation.
 The only exception is for official military deployment (CED Orders).
-Refunds will not be given for TDY or PCS orders.
+Refunds WILL NOT be given for TDY or PCS orders.

 How long do I have to complete the course when I run the marathon, half marathon or 10K?